Leadership Institute Online

 Synchronous Sessions

 Mandatory synchronous Zoom sessions will be held on Tuesday and Thursday from 11:30 a.m. to 12:30 p.m.
-EST each week and will consist of interactive workshops and presentations with your classmates, instructors and/or Teaching Associates.
+ET each week and will consist of interactive workshops and presentations with your classmates, instructors and/or instructional support staff.

 Inactive Online Students